EENI Global Business School.

 1. African Civilization:

-1. Africa-Korea Partnership;
+1. Africa-Korea Partnership

-2. Trade agreement with the Southern African Customs Union (SACU).
+2. Trade agreement with the SACU

-2. Hindu Civilization: India-Korea Trade Agreement;
+2. Hindu Civilization: India-Korea Agreement

 3. Western Civilization:

-1. Latin America: trade agreements with Peru, Chile, MERCOSUR, Mexico, Central America and Colombia;
+1. Latin America: trade agreements with Peru, Chile, MERCOSUR, Mexico, Central America and Colombia

-3. Oceania: trade agreements with Australia and New Zealand;
+3. Oceania: trade agreements with Australia and New Zealand

 4. Europe:

-5. Orthodox Civilization: trade agreement with Russia.
+5. Orthodox Civilization: trade agreement with Russia

 Political-economic interactions of Japan with the other civilizations:

-1. African Civilization: Tokyo International Conference on African Development;
+1. African Civilization: Tokyo International Conference on African Development

-2. Hindu Civilization: Economic Association Agreement with India;
+2. Hindu Civilization: Economic Association Agreement with India

 3. Western Civilization:

-1. Latin America: free trade agreements with Mexico, Chile and Peru;
+1. Latin America: free trade agreements with Mexico, Chile and Peru

-2. Oceania: trade agreement with Australia;
+2. Oceania: trade agreement with Australia

-4. Islamic Civilization: Economic Association Agreements with Brunei, Indonesia, Malaysia;
+4. Islamic Civilization: Economic Association Agreements with Brunei, Indonesia, Malaysia

-5. Orthodox Civilization: trade agreement with Russia;
+5. Orthodox Civilization: trade agreement with Russia

-6. Buddhist Civilization: trade agreement with Thailand.
+6. Buddhist Civilization: trade agreement with Thailand

 Political-economic interactions of Singapore with other civilizations:

-1. Hindu Civilization: India-Singapore Trade Agreement;
+1. Hindu Civilization: India-Singapore Agreement

 2. Western Civilization:

-1. Latin America: agreements with Panama, Peru, Costa Rica and Mexico;
+1. Latin America: agreements with Panama, Peru, Costa Rica and Mexico

-3. Oceania: agreements with Australia and New Zealand;
+3. Oceania: agreements with Australia and New Zealand

-4. Europe: agreement with the European Free Trade Association (EFTA).
+4. Europe: agreement with the EFTA

-4. Orthodox Civilization: agreement with Ukraine;
+4. Orthodox Civilization: agreement with Ukraine

-5. Singapore is a member of the Indian-Ocean Rim Association (IORA).
+5. Singapore is a member of the Indian-Ocean Rim Association

 Political-economic interactions of Taiwan with the other civilizations:

-1. Western Civilization (Latin America): agreements with Panama, Guatemala, Honduras-El Salvador, and Nicaragua.
+1. Western Civilization (Latin America): agreements with Panama, Guatemala, Honduras-El Salvador, and Nicaragua

 Political-economic interactions of Vietnam with the other civilizations:

-1. Islamic Civilization: free trade zone with the Eurasian Economic Union;
+1. Islamic Civilization: free trade zone with the Eurasian Economic Union

-2. Orthodox Civilization: Customs Union with Russia;
+2. Orthodox Civilization: Customs Union with Russia

-3. Buddhist Civilization: Laos-Vietnam trade agreement;
+3. Buddhist Civilization: Laos-Vietnam trade agreement

-4. Vietnam is part of the Mekong River Commission (MRC).
+4. Vietnam is part of the Mekong River Commission

 Other Economic Organizations related to the Sinic civilization

-1. Boao Forum for Asia;
+1. Boao Forum for Asia

-2. Asia Cooperation Dialogue (ACD);
+2. Asia Cooperation Dialogue

-3. Asia-Europe Meeting (ASEM);
+3. Asia-Europe Meeting

-5. Asia-Middle East Dialogue (AMED);
+5. Asia-Middle East Dialogue

-6. Colombo Plan;
+6. Colombo Plan

-8. Asian Development Bank (ADB);
+8. Asian Development Bank

-9. Africa-Asia Strategic Partnership (NAASP).
+9. Africa-Asia Strategic NAASP

 Asia-Pacific Economic Cooperation APEC.
 Trade and Investment liberalization.
 Bogor Goals

-(c) EENI Global Business School (1995-2023)
+(c) EENI Global Business School (1995-2024)

 We do not use cookies